pmcteixeira/book-notes/http-the-definitive-guide.markdown

 200              | Ok.
 Document returned correctly.
 302              | Redirect.
 Go someplace else to get the resource.
 404              | Not found.
 Can't find this resource.

-### Web pages can consist of multiple objects.

-An application often issues multiple HTTP transactions to accomplish a task.
-For example, a web browser issues a cascade of HTTP transactions to fetch and display a graphics-rich web page.
-The browser performs one transaction to fetch the HTML "skeleton" that describes the page layout, then issues additional HTTP transactions for each embedded image, etc. These embedded resources might even reside on different servers.

-### Messages

 HTTP messages are simple, line-oriented sequences of characters.
 HTTP messages sent from web clients to web servers are called **request messages**.
 Messages from servers to clients are called **response messages**. _There are no other kinds of HTTP messages_.